Time-Series Models

 A transformed parameter array of non-negative values sigma is used to store the scale values at each time point.
 The definition of these values in the transformed parameters block is where the regression is now defined.
 There is an intercept alpha0, a slope alpha1 for the squared difference in return from the mean at the previous time, and a slope beta1 for the previous noise scale squared.
 Finally, the whole regression is inside the sqrt function because Stan requires scale (deviation) parameters (not variance parameters) for the normal distribution.

-With the regression in the transformed parameters block, the model reduces a single vectorized sampling statement.
+With the regression in the transformed parameters block, the model reduces a single vectorized distribution statement.
 Because r and sigma are of length T, all of the data are modeled directly.

 Moving average models